C# Project Ideas: 20+ C# Projects to Sharpen Up Your Programming Skills

-2. Film Library Project
+2. Film library

 You all know and love IMDB, so how about making a little film library database of your own?
 This will be a desktop app that stores data about movies you own/love/want to watch.
 The app should be able to: